jonathanhecl/ridiculous_coding/README.md

 ## What changes in this version?

-- Fix disable blips.
+- Fix when Blips is disabled.
-- You can setting the shake incentity.
+- You can adjust the intensity of the shake.

 ![Settings](settings.png)